Coq au Vin

 Tips & Secrets

-- Using a high-quality dry red wine like Pinot Noir is the secret to achieving the authentic French flavor profile.
+- Using a dry red wine like Pinot Noir is the secret to achieving the authentic French flavor profile.

-- Searing the chicken in bacon fat initially provides a much deeper and more savory professional base for the sauce.
+- Searing the chicken in bacon fat initially provides a much deeper and more savory base for the sauce.

 - The slow-braising process is crucial; it allows the complex flavors of the wine and herbs to penetrate the meat.